Publishing with Elsevier: step-by-step

 2. Prepare your paper for submission

 Download our 'Get Published' quick guide', which outlines the essential steps in preparing a paper.
 (This is also available in Chinese).
 It is very important that you stick to the specific “Guide for Authors” of the journal you are submitting to.
 This is found on the Journal Home Page.
 You can find information about the publishing process in the 'Understanding the publishing process' guide.
 It covers topics such as Authors' Rights, Ethics and Plagiarism, and journal and article metrics.
 If you have research data to share, make sure you read the guide for authors to find out which options the journal offers to share research data with your article.
 Free online lectures and courses on preparing your manuscript can be found at the Elsevier Publishing Campus.
 With more than 3 million users, Mendeley makes your life easier by helping you organize your papers, citations and references, accessing them in the cloud on any device, wherever you are.

 3. Submit and revise

-You can submit to most Elsevier journals using the online Elsevier Editorial System (EES), or Elsevier’s new system EVISE®.
-The system you use will depend on the journal to which you submit.
+You can submit to most Elsevier journals using our online systems; the system you use will depend on the journal to which you submit.
 You can access the relevant submission system via the 'Submit Your Paper' link on the Elsevier.com journal homepage of your chosen journal.
 Alternatively, if you have been invited to submit to a journal, follow the instructions provided to you.
 Once submitted, your paper will be considered by the editor and if it passes initial screening, it will be sent for peer review by experts in your field.
 If deemed unsuitable for publication in your chosen journal, the editor may suggest you transfer your submission to a more suitable journal, via an Article Transfer Service.

 4. Track your submission